PMArkive/NintendoClients_wiki/NEX-Overview-(Game-Servers).md

 Nintendo hasn't written it from scratch.
 It is based on [Quazal Rendez-Vous](http://web.archive.org/web/20180823162719/http://quazal.com/rendez-vous.htm), so some things like the [[PRUDP Protocol]] may be seen in other games that use Quazal.

-In 2021, Nintendo released [NPLN](NPLN-Overview), which is a modern replacement for NEX.
+In 2021, Nintendo released [NPLN](NPLN-Servers), a modern replacement for NEX.

 ### Finding the game servers
 Every platform has its own way to find a game server.
 A list of game server ids can be found [here](Game-Server-List).